We'll Take You There

 Sharyl has created memorable branding and mission statements, has an impeccable track record, with budgets and exceeds expectations.
 Two non-profits she has worked for are in 25 years of service and many utilize the annual events and strategies she created.

-Sharyl has a soft spot for efforts for uninsured musicians and creatives; a passion for wellness and weight management, having personally conquered obesity Sharyl volunteers regularly for the arts, homeless, LGBTQ rights, dog rescue and wellness.
+Sharyl has a soft spot for efforts for uninsured musicians and creatives; a passion for wellness, having personally conquered morbid obesity.
+Sharyl volunteers regularly for the arts, homeless, LGBTQ rights, dog rescue and wellness.
 And once she gets to know you she will probably cook you dinner.

 Sharyl was our rock, the epicenter of everything.
-She took a vision and made it a reality with three sold out days of events WITH a concert with 5 bass legends, for our 10th anniversary, She both kept us within our means so that after costs we made a 10K contribution to the Merit School of Music.
-When we absorbed our manufactuing in-house, Sharyl understood our business model and needs, and executed a successful local and national campaign for our Made In USA manufacturing initiative.
+She took a vision and made it a reality with three sold out days of events WITH a concert with 5 bass legends, for our 10th anniversary.
+She kept us within our means so that after costs we made a 20K contribution to the Merit School of Music.
+When we absorbed our manufacturing in-house, Sharyl understood our business model and needs, and executed a successful local and national campaign for our Made In USA manufacturing initiative.

 John Pirruccello - President, Lakland